-- The Food Court is open from 7:00 a.m. to 7:00 p.m.
-Monday-Friday.
-On weekends, the Food Court is open from 11:00 a.m. to 6:00 p.m. - Breakfast and lunch (Monday through Friday) provide one entrée and four side dishes plus drinks.
-Additional food may be purchased with points or cash. - Dinner and weekend meals are unlimited seconds.
+- The Hours of Operation for the Food Court are: - Monday Friday 7:00am to 7:00pm - Saturday Sunday Lunch 11:00am 1:30pm - Saturday Sunday Dinner 4:30pm 6:30pm - All meals are unlimited seconds.
 Only meal plan patrons or paying customers are allowed access to the dining facility. - Meal plan costs are included in the On Campus living charge that covers room and board.
-Additional points may be purchased from our food services provider. - Meal plans are available for commuter students. - The meals are per week (seven days) starting on Friday and ending on Thursday. - One scan per mealtime an extra scan during a mealtime will be charged to points. - Points equal dollars to be spent at 1826, Pimento's Café, the coffee shops in Speed Library and the Commons, the Recovery Zone Smoothie Shop in the Healthplex, at food and beverage locations at the Mississippi College School of Law's Jackson campus, or for additional meals or entrees in the Hannah Food Court. - Meals do not carry over from week to week.
+Additional points may be purchased from our food services provider. - Meal plans are available for commuter students and commuter plans may be eligible thru scholarship funds (Check with the Financial Aid Office.). - The meals are per week (seven days) starting on Friday and ending on Thursday. - One scan per mealtime an extra scan during a mealtime will be charged to points. - Points equal dollars to be spent at 1826, Pimento's Café, the coffee shops in Speed Library and the Commons, the Recovery Zone Smoothie Shop in the Healthplex, at the Mississippi College School of Law's Jackson campus, or for additional meals or entrees in the Hannah Food Court. - Meals do not carry over from week to week.